postmannen/steward/README.md

 ### Build and Run

+Steward is written in go, so you need Go installed to compile it.
+You can get go at <https://golang.org/dl/>.

+clone the repository `git clone https://github.com/RaaLabs/steward.git`.

-clone the repository, then cd `./steward/cmd` and do `go build -o steward`, and run the application with `./steward --help`
+Then cd `./steward/cmd` and do `go build -o steward`._1FJeI4_rrR6mY_Y496rsi5

+Run the application with `env CONFIG_FOLDER </myconfig/folder/here> ./steward`

+You can get all the options with `./steward --help`

 ### Options for running